Sweet and Sour Shrimp

 Equipment

-• Large wok or 12-inch stainless steel skillet
+• Large wok or deep 12-inch skillet

-• Small mixing bowls
+• Small mixing bowls for sauce

 • Whisk